 Q. Will the pace at which I complete the course affect my selection in phase 2?

 A. Hi @Yash Kulkarni!
-It has no affect, take your time if you need to!
+It has no effect, take your time if you need to!
 As long as you finish it by the course deadline, September 10th, you’re set!

 Q. How will the students be ranked?
 On speed? @Palak.Udacity